or get the book

 - A copy of the 5-star rated Marketing for Developers book

-- 13 bonus interview videos with experienced founders like Des Traynor, Josh Pigford, Tracy Osborn, Nathan Barry, Ryan Hoover, and Brennan Dunn
+- 15 interview videos with experienced founders like Des Traynor, Josh Pigford, Tracy Osborn, Nathan Barry, Ryan Hoover, and Brennan Dunn

 - Interactive workbooks: write down your notes, save them, export them as PDF